Particular/docs.particular.net/persistence/sql/installer-workflow.md

 In higher environments (especially in production) the installation should be designed as an integral part of the deployment process.
 In particular, it is recommended to put in place mechanisms to verify generated scripts and test them before running in production.
 It may be also necessary to customize certain settings (e.g. schemas) or to modify the scripts themselves for every environment.

-Depending on the organization and the used tooling, the process can be fully automated, partially automated or even fully manual.
+Depending on the organization and the choice of tooling, the process can be fully automated, partially automated or even fully manual.

 ### Development Workflow